Ready to take your English to the next level?

 We’re the Three English Experts – Birgit Kasimirski, Rebecca Deacon and David Preston – with over 60 years of combined experience teaching business English and professional English communication.
 We help German professionals speak clearer, more confident English with practical, real-world strategies that actually work.

 Rebecca and Dave bring native British English expertise, while Birgit offers the insider perspective of a native German business English coach.
-Between us we speak seven languages, so we’ve faced the same challenges you face, and we know what truly helps you progress and building speaking confidence.
+Between us we speak seven languages, so we’ve faced the same challenges you face, and we know what truly helps you progress and build your English fluency.

 If you want to improve your English speaking skills, communicate more effectively in international settings, or learn English in a more authentic and motivating way, this podcast is for you.
 Each episode is like a mini English audio lesson taught by experienced English teachers who know how to help German speakers break old language blocks and progress from B2 to C1.